How Much Does It Cost to Replace a Bathtub?

 Difficulty Using the Existing Tub

 For those who are mobility-challenged, getting in and out of a standard bathtub is not only inconvenient, it can be downright dangerous.
 When this is the case, a walk-in bathtub might provide a solution.
-The average cost to install a walk-in tub is around $5,000, but it could be more or less, depending on size, materials, and added functions, such as jets.
+The average cost range to install a walk-in tub is $2,000 to $8,000, depending on size, materials, and added functions, such as jets.

 Benefits of Replacing a Bathtub